teg3r56/StreamlitDynamicCSS2/src/streamlit-dynamic-css/README.md

 # streamlit-dynamic-css

-Streamlit component that fixes st.mark
+Streamlit component that allows for custom CSS to be sized dynamically to Integral Streamlit elements

 ## Installation instructions